pauldmccarthy/fsleyes/userdoc/plot_views.rst

   ``pixdim`` field of the time dimension in the NIFTI header is assumed to contain the TR time, and is used to scale the time series data along the X axis.
 Effectively, this means that the X axis will show seconds.
-When disabled, the X axis corresponds to the volume index in the 4D image.
+When disabled, the X axis corresponds to the volume index (starting from 0) in the 4D image.

 - **Plot component time courses for Melodic images** This setting is enabled by default.
 If the currently selected overlay is the ``melodic_IC`` file